Farsi, most commonly known as Persian, belongs to the Indo-European language family. There are some languages similar to Farsi in this family.

 4. Kurdish – From Western Iranian languages Similar To Farsi:

-The Kurdish language is the most spoken in the Kurdistan region.
 It includes Iran, Iraq, Turkey, and Syria.
-Kurmanji is also a Kurdish dialect spoken in Iran’s northeast.
+Kurmanji is also a Kurdish dialect spoken in northeast Iran.

 In terms of social links and language affinities, they have pretty similar origins.

-The Aryan people primarily spoke both languages.
-They belong to Zagros and Iranian family languages.
 Both Aryan race individuals spoke Farsi and Kurdish as their native languages.

-Persian and Kurdish are both classified as Western Iranian languages.
 This means they are very much related and have a lot in common.

-The languages are very much similar on a basic level.
-The numbers are the same in both the languages.
+The numbers are the same in both languages.
 Very simple sentences are nearly mutually comprehensible.

 Some Basic sentences are: